Contents

 - Various sizes

-- One- and two-dimensional wave equation
+- One- and two-dimensional wave equations

 - Green mode